Lemon skincare product

 Many scientific references consider that lemon can be good in treating acne because it’s a natural antiseptic and astringent.
 This means that it can help to kill bacteria, dry out pimples, and tighten pores.
 Moreover, lemons are a great source of vitamin C, which is essential for healthy, dark spots-free skin.

 Then, why do many home remedies claim that applying lemon is so great?
-Because the fact that it is not safe, doesn’t mean that lemon doesn’t have amazing skin benefits!
+Because the fact that it is not safe doesn’t mean that lemon doesn’t have amazing skin benefits!

 Does lemon help acne?
 Our fave benefits

-1. Jam-packed with vitamin c
+1. Jam-packed with vitamin C

 Vitamin C is something we are all crazy about.
-It helps to protect the skin from damage and also helps to brighten the complexion by treating dark spots and acne scars.
+It helps to protect the skin from damage and brightens the complexion by treating dark spots and acne scars.
+As an antioxidant, it can fight free radicals and heal acne scars while evening out skin tone.

 2. Astringent properties